 Puppies are growing bundles of energy, so they need lots of food.
-Be careful, however, not to over-do portion size.
+However, be careful not to over-do the portion size.

 When feeding them treats, it’s easy to lose track of how many calories your dog is getting.
 Large breed puppies will obviously require more food than small breed puppies.

 If you think your puppy is gaining too much weight, or not enough, talk to your vet about modifying their diet.

 And never feed them foods on the ‘banned’ list.
 These include chocolate, grapes, macadamia nuts, and raisins.

 Not only are homemade treats healthier and cheaper, they’re also a great way to show your dog how much you love them.

 And it can be a fun activity for the younger members of the family to get involved in too.